flox/flox/CONTRIBUTING.md

 - Install the `rust-analyzer` plugin for your editor
    - See the [official installation instruction](https://rust-analyzer.github.io/manual.html#installation)
-     (in the `nix develop` subshell the toolchain will aready be provided, you can skip right to your editor of choice)
+     (in the `nix develop` subshell the toolchain will already be provided, you can skip right to your editor of choice)
-- If you prefer to open your editor at the project root, you'll need to help `rust-analyzer` find the rust workspace by configuing the`linkedProjects` for `rust-analyzer`.
+- If you prefer to open your editor at the project root, you'll need to help `rust-analyzer` find the rust workspace by configuring the`linkedProjects` for `rust-analyzer`.
   In VS Code you can add this: to you `.vscode/settings.json`:
   ```json